Combine text values by using an expression

 7. Close the property sheet and save your changes.

-Sometimes, one of the fields that you want to combine may not contain a value.
+Sometimes, one of the fields that you want to combine doesn't contain a value.
 This absence of data is called a null value.
 When you use the & operator on a field that has no value, Access returns a zero-length string for that field.
-For example, if an employee's record has only a last name, the expression in the preceding example returns a zero-length string for the FirstName field, a space character, and the value in the LastName field.
+For example, if an employee record has only a last name, the expression in the preceding example returns a zero-length string for the FirstName field, a space, and the value in the LastName field.

 Example of expression result when no first name is present

-When you combine values from multiple fields into a new string, you may want to include a value in the new string (such as a comma) only when data exists in a particular field.
-To conditionally include a value, you use the + operator instead of the & operator to combine your fields.
-For example, suppose that you have a table called Customer, and that table contains fields called City, State, and Postal Code.
-You want to combine the values in those fields for a report, but some records may not have a value in the State field.
-In that case, you end up with an unwanted comma before the postal code value if you use the & operator to combine the fields.
+When you combine values from multiple fields into a new string, you might want to include a value, such as a comma, only when data exists in a particular field.
+To do that, use the + operator instead of the & operator to combine the fields.
+For example, suppose you have a table named Customer that contains fields named City, State, and Postal Code.
+You want to combine the values in those fields for a report, but some records might not have a value in the State field.
+In that case, you get an unwanted comma before the postal code if you use the & operator.

-To eliminate the unwanted comma, you can use the plus (+) operator instead, as shown in the following sample expression:
+To remove the unwanted comma, use the + operator, as shown in the following expression:

 =([City] & (", " + [State]) & " " & [PostalCode])

 The + operator combines text in the same way as the & operator.
-However, the + operator also supports what is called Null propagation.
-Null propagation ensures that if any component of an expression is null, the result of the entire expression is also null.
-In the preceding example, consider the portion of the expression (", " + [State]).
-Because the + operator is used, the expression that is evaluated within the inner parentheses includes a comma only if a value exists in the State field.
-If a value does not exist in the State field, Null propagation goes into effect, and the expression within the inner parentheses evaluates to a null value, thus "hiding" the comma.
+However, the + operator also supports null propagation.
+Null propagation means that if any component of an expression is null, the result of the entire expression is also null.
+In the preceding example, consider the (", " + [State]) part of the expression.
+Because the + operator is used, the expression inside the inner parentheses includes a comma only if a value exists in the State field.
+If a value doesn't exist in the State field, null propagation takes effect, and the expression inside the inner parentheses evaluates to a null value.
+That hides the comma.

 example of expression result when no state is specified

-1. The records that include values for states are displayed with a comma, a space, and the state abbreviation.
+1. Records that include values for states are displayed with a comma, a space, and the state abbreviation.

-2. There is no state specified for the record with the value Houston in its City field, so the result of the expression is displayed without the comma, space, or state abbreviation.
+2. No state is specified for the record with Houston in its City field, so the result is displayed without the comma, space, or state abbreviation.